-More than 200 of the 860 exhibitors presented products and solutions for this sector.
-All information about exhibitors and products is available in the IFFA-Contactor.
+More than 200 of around 860 exhibitors presented products and solutions for processing alternative proteins at IFFA 2022.
+Information about exhibitors and products is available in the IFFA-Contactor.
 All the relevant exhibitors can be clearly filtered out via the "Plant-Based and Alternative Proteins" field of special interest.To the exhibitor search

 IFFA Forum: Exciting exhibitor and expert presentations, e.g. from Planteneers, ADM, Fraunhofer Institute for Process Engineering and Packaging (IVV), Handtmann, Hydrosol, Prosur, Coperion.